ouked/ouked.github.io/_posts/2021-04-12-Duck-Driver.md

 ## Part 4: The Breakthrough

-It turns out my original plan of jumping the buttons using the Raspberry Pi's GPIO pins was exactly how you would do it, we just needed a 1k+ Ω resistor attached to the grounding connection!
+It turns out my original plan of jumping the buttons using the Raspberry Pi's GPIO pins was exactly how you would do it, **we just needed a 1k+ Ω resistor attached to the grounding connection**, to reduce the current to the radio transmitter chip.
 Using a different, working Raspberry Pi, Joe started driving the car from the terminal, and we soon had the camera attached.

 ![First demo GIF](/images/duck_driver/first_demo.gif)